tracy-git123/tracy-git123.github.io/projects/edaproject.md

 1. Superfluous columns were removed from the dataframe:
 - Province and Municipality are the same for the whole dataset --> "Gauteng, Johannesburg"
-- Work telephone number, spouse age and spouse gender was provided by very few applicants and will not be useful for analysis
+- Work telephone number, spouse age and spouse gender was provided by very few applicants and will not be useful for analysis of the main applicant.

 ```cpp
 newdf = newdf.drop(columns=['ProvinceID','Municipality','WorkTelNo','Spouse Age', 'Spouse GenderID'])